 As for immediate impact, it will likely take several months to years to finalize the proposed rule.
 Even then, companies will have two years after the rule is finalized until they are required to start abiding by these regulations and submit marketing applications.
 Though this means that regulations won’t hit the industry until Summer 2016 at the earliest, there is plenty sponsors can do in the meantime to prepare.

 Written by: Kerry Roche, Senior Consultant, and Emily Krulewitz, Researcher, at The Weinberg Group, the world’s leading food and drug regulatory consulting firm and a leading expert on tobacco regulation.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email or telephone (202.833.8077).
+If you have any questions or thoughts on this blog post or others, please contact us.